Student Appeals Procedure

 Procedure concerns are raised

 Harriet Ellis, like all other organisations, is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this will normally be the Designated Safeguarding Lead.
-The SPOC for Harriet Ellis is Siobhan Thomas.
+The SPOC for Harriet Ellis is David Martin.

 When any member of staff has concerns that a person may be at risk of radicalisation or involvement in terrorism, they should speak with the Designated Safeguarding Lead.
 A safeguarding log is held securely on the server, password protected and only the safeguarding lead has access to.